ministryofjustice/hmpps-incident-reporting-api/docs/0003-migration.md

 - All records originating in NOMIS will **not** be editable.
 - As old reports can be altered for many years, there will be a hard cut-off of 6-12 months on how long records can be edited in NOMIS.
 After this a backend admin screen will allow these changes in DPS only.
 At this point NOMIS incident screens will be removed and the NOMIS -> DPS sync will be dropped.
 - The migration process will contain all the incident data, included the question and answers used at the time and all historical changes made to that incident report.
-- The migrated data will be available for searching and viewing in the new service but will be read only. (except where mentioned above for special circumstances).
+- The migrated data will be available for searching and viewing in the new service but will be generally read only. (except where mentioned above for special circumstances).
 - The new service will be the source of truth for all new incidents and will be the only place to create new incidents (of the types defined).
 - New incidents data will be ingested into the DPR system for reporting and down-steam applications to consume.
 - Migrated incidents will also be ingested into the DPR system as we will want to move the need for DPR to go to NOMIS for incident data and occasionally old reports may require edits (after NOMIS screens have been removed).